NMO13/structured-text-clone-detection/README.md

 # Structured Text Code Clone Detection
+This tool analyzes structured text code files and tries to find files which are highly similar.
+Such highly similar files are called *code clones* and the associated task of finding such clones is callled *code clone detection*.
+We implemented different algorithms in this tool in order to find type 3 code clones.
+Type 3 clones are syntactically similar fragments that differ at the statement level.
+The fragments have statements added, modified, or removed with respect to each other.
+Such clones indicate textual and functional similarity.
+[1]

-This tool finds code clones in structured text source code files.
-Different algorithms have been implemented which leverage supervised and unsupervised machine learning techniques.
+have been implemented which leverage supervised and unsupervised machine learning techniques.
 The different algorithms will be explained in subsequent sections.

 It is an implementation of the paper .
 You can either use the online version available [here](https://internal.xemedo.com/code-compare/) or you can install it by yourself.
 Installation instructions are provided below.